mishralikan88/Namaste-JS/Namaste-JS-SourceCode & Notes/notes/lecture-20.md

   console.error("❌ Wallet update error:", error);
 }

-The error does not go back further because it’s already handled at this level.
+The error does not go back further because it's already handled at this level.

 Mid-Level Error (Payment Fails):